-If you participate in the Tuition Management Systems Monthly Payment Plan, you will see a provisional credit for the remaining balance of your contract on your statement.
-If you are not currently enrolled in a payment plan but wish to participate for the upcoming semester, please visit afford.com/williams (Note: specific deadlines apply.)
+If you participate in the Williams Installment Payment Plan administered by our third party vendor Flywire, you will see a provisional credit for the remaining balance of your contract on your statement.
+If you are not currently enrolled in a payment plan but wish to participate for the upcoming semester, please visit Flywire (Note: specific deadlines apply.)

 Outside Scholarships/Employer Tuition Benefit Plans

-Students who receive a scholarship that was not awarded through the Office of Financial Aid, or an employer tuition benefit, must complete the Scholarship Information Sheet and submit it to the Office of Financial Aid (returning students by May 30, first year students as soon as the scholarship information is available).
+Students who receive a scholarship that was not awarded through the Office of Financial Aid, or an employer tuition benefit, must complete the online form via Student Records > Self Service Forms > Report Scholarship/Benefit.

-- If Williams is required to bill the scholarship agency or employer in order to receive payment, please note this on the Scholarship Information Sheet and include a copy of the award notification indicating an address to which the bill should be mailed.
+- If Williams is required to bill the scholarship agency or employer in order to receive payment, please follow the instructions on the form.

-- Receipt of the completed Scholarship Information Sheet will result in a provisional credit of one-half of the scholarship award on the first semester bill.
+- Submission of the Scholarship / Tuition Benefit Information Sheet will result in an anticipated credit of one-half of the scholarship award on the first semester bill.
 If the scholarship is remitted to Williams in one payment, half of the scholarship will be applied in the fall and the second half of the scholarship will be applied in the spring.

-Students who have returned a Scholarship Information Sheet will see a provisional credit for any scholarships or employer tuition benefit payments for the academic year that have not yet been received.
-If the actual scholarship checks are not received within a reasonable period of time, the provisional credit will be removed from the account creating a balance due.
+Students who have submitted the Scholarship / Tuition Benefit Information Sheet will see an anticipated credit for any scholarships or employer tuition benefit payments for the academic year that have not yet been received.
+If the actual scholarship checks are not received within a reasonable period of time, the anticipated credit will be removed from the account creating a balance due.
 It is the responsibility of the student/parent to ensure that the outside scholarship/employer payment is received by the due date.
 Failure to do so may result in a late fee.

 To ensure that an outside scholarship/employer tuition benefit payment is applied promptly, please mail to: